 There’s nothing like a good art museum gift shop and The Dowse’s is a very good example of its kind.
 Located in the museum foyer, Mine is a boutique art and design shop that stocks a range of quality handcrafted objects made by local and New Zealand makers.
 There’s also some fantastic international design products and a range of good art magazines.
 There’s a wonderful selection of handmade ceramics and jewellery and all purchases support The Dowse Art Museum and its programmes.

-In a beautiful light-filled space on Tory Street, Smack Bang is boutique specialising in homewares and lifestyle products for dogs and their humans.
+This boutique specialises in homewares and lifestyle products for dogs and cats and their humans.
 For store owner Amelia the inspiration for Smack Bang was prompted by not being able to find unique and trendy dog accessories for her own beloved pooches.
 From leopard hoodies to chunky knit merino throws, aesthetically-pleasing dog bowls and leashes, this is the perfect place for treating yourself and your four-legged friends.

 City Gallery Wellington Shop